* Previously posted on IPPIBlog.com

-Knowing what U.S. government resources is dedicated to the investigation and prosecution of IP crime is essential for brand owners and IP protection specialists to have.
+Knowing what U.S. government resources are dedicated to the investigation and prosecution of IP crime is essential for brand owners and IP protection specialists to have.
 That knowledge and understanding aids in the development and implementation of a more effective overall IP protection strategy.

 The following excerpts were pulled from the January 2016, The United States Attorneys’ Bulletin; and the June 2016, U.S. Department of Justice, Criminal Division, Reporting Intellectual Property Crime, A Guide for Victims of Copyright Infringement, Trademark Counterfeiting, and Trade Secret Theft (Second Edition)